Flavian1998/Humidity-Sensor-HH10D-VHDL-Implementation-via-Quartus-and-MicroSim/README.md

 - And in the end, a "TUTO" presentation that explains the code process and regroup all our explanations.

 Disclaimer :
-Our "Bloc.vhd" has been taken from https://surf-vhdl.com/compute-frequency-clock/
+Our "cmpt.vhd" has been taken from https://surf-vhdl.com/compute-frequency-clock/